About

 Executive Director

 Ashley joined MCRRC in 2003 to train for her first marathon (a decision hastily made after finishing a single 5K).
-Over the years, she has held many key positions in the club such as Race Director, Team Captain and training program coach.
+Over the years, she has held many key positions in the club such as race director, team captain, and training program coach.
 She is also former member of the MCRRC Board of Directors.
-Ashley’s most important role is being a mom to two active boys, shuttling them to karate, basketball and baseball while making it a point to never miss a WWE pay-per-view event.
-If that all weren’t enough, she is an expert classroom mom, Vice President of the PTA, t-ball team manager and volunteer bookkeeper for All Shepherd Rescue.
-Ashley enjoys finding time (ha!) to ride her Peloton, go for the occasional leisurely “jog” and train her German Shepherd, Mo, who you may recognize as the Official Spokesdog of the Parks Half Marathon.
+Ashley’s most important role is being a mom to two active boys, shuttling them between football, basketball, and baseball while making it a point to never miss a WWE pay-per-view event.
+Outside MCRRC, she is the President of the PTA, baseball team manager, and Bookkeeper for All Shepherd Rescue.
+Ashley enjoys finding time (ha!) to ride her Peloton, go on long walks, and spend time with her German Shepherd, Mo.

 Brian Murphy